wensmanhester/notes/README.md

 # 2023-12-22
 - Today's programming wisdom is to embrace the principle of "Write code that is easy to delete, not easy to extend."
 Focus on simplicity and readability.
 Avoid premature optimization and over-engineering.
 Always keep in mind that code is more often read than written, so strive to make it clear and concise.
 Continuously refactor and remove unnecessary complexity.
 Lastly, remember that software development is a collaborative effort; hence, consider the impact of your code on your team and future maintainers.

+# 2023-12-23
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write code that is easy to understand and maintain.
+Complex code may seem impressive, but it often leads to bugs, maintenance nightmares, and difficulty in collaboration.
+Remember, you write code not only for the computer but also for other developers who will read and work with it.
+So, strive for clarity and simplicity in your programming endeavors."